aattila/m5stack/M5StackIR/README.md

 ```
 More exactly: the current station, speaker or headphone mode, speaker volume, headphone left volume, headphone right volume

-If you have a broken station url the only solution to not having continuous reatarts is to edit ths file and set another station index!
+If you have a broken station url the only solution to not having continuous reatarts is to edit this file and set another station index!

 ## Challanges